Ladder Rules:

 -

-Initial ranking in the ladder will be established via borrowed points given to each player; the higher a person is seeded, the more borrowed points he will be given.
+Initial ranking in the ladder may be established via borrowed points given to each player; the higher a person is seeded, the more borrowed points they will be given.
 The purpose of borrowed points is to keep similar skilled players near each other in the ladder initially.

 -

-Borrowed points will decrease evenly over the first six weeks of the ladder.
-For example, if someone starts the ladder with 300 borrowed points, each week, he will lose 50 of those borrowed points until they go to zero.
+Borrowed points will decrease evenly over the first few weeks of the ladder.
+For example, in a ladder with a 6 week borrowed point set up, if someone starts the ladder with 300 borrowed points, each week, they will lose 50 of those borrowed points until they go to zero.

 -